Frequently asked questions

 What is the capacity of the Children’s Residential Treatment Center?

-Children's Residential Treatment Center (CRTC) has capacity for a total of 24 girls and boys who live in two, 12-bed co-ed units.
+Children's Residential Treatment Center (CRTC) has capacity for a total of 24 assigned females/males.

 What is the average length of stay at Children’s Residential Treatment Center?

 Lengths of stay are individualized and depend on a number of factors, including the participant’s history, diagnosis, and motivation.
-The average length of stay is approximately 8 to 11 months.
+The length of stay is typically 6 to 9 months.